mikespencer/gpt-ad-script/README.md

 ##TODO:

 +  Seems to be caching issues when pushing live...
-+  Look in to getting rid of utils.merge(Ad.prototype.keyvaluesConfig, {ad:function(){...}, etc...}) out of each main.js file and moving it to it's own module (site/adLevelKeyvalues.js or better yet have one function that passes in config and keep it in keyvalues/config/adLevelKeyvalues.js or something...)
+Temporarily fixed for now by manually flushing each *.min.js url
 +  Let's see if we can get uglifyjs updated to version 2 on the server so that we can utilise source maps.
 Optimizer requires uglifyjs2 in order to generate source maps.
 I think this would be very useful/important for our debugging.

 ##NOTES: